 From curb appeal to updated appliances to knowing school zones and comparable home values, countless details can affect getting – or paying – top dollar for your Fort Lauderdale home.
 Nothing is more important, though, than the right realtor you choose to partner with.

 “Partner” is a key distinction.
-Some Realtors claim to know areas like Las Olas, Coral Ridge, Pompano Beach, or Imperial Point.
+Some Realtors claim to know areas like The Corals of Oakland Park, Las Olas, Coral Ridge, Pompano Beach, Coral Ridge Isles, or Imperial Point.
 But with 22,000 real estate agents across greater Fort Lauderdale alone, how can you know who’s best for you?

 Whether you’re buying or selling a home, when interviewing Broward County Realtors, ask these questions: